 There’s a time to be a pal and a time to be a parent and when it comes time to talk finances, grades and living arrangements, playtime is over.
-For example, if your child signs up for a credit card and runs up a huge bill they can’t afford, you’re not going to take them out for ice cream…you’re going to sit down with them and determine how they are going to pay for this costly mistake.
-Go through the statement item by item and offer to cover the school-related purchases; anything else – take-out, clothing, fireworks – is their responsibility.
+If your child signs up for a credit card and runs up a huge bill they can’t afford, you will probably sit down with them and determine how they are going to pay for this costly mistake.
+Ideally, you’d want to go through school-related purchases; anything else – take-out, clothing, or extracurricular expenses – is their responsibility.
 If they still can’t pay down the amount, set up a schedule that will allow them to pay you back little by little.
-(They may need to pick up a part-time or work-study job to do so.)
+They may need to pick up a part-time or work-study job to do so.
 Instead of using credit cards, you can suggest a stipend for each semester.
 Once your child exhausts these funds, they will be on their own financially until the next break so they will be more likely to learn the importance of money management earlier on in their college career.

-As for grades, they are typically released a few weeks after final exams and are released through the mail and online in your child’s name.
+Typically, grades are released a few weeks after final exams through the mail and online, in your child’s name.
 If you are paying tuition, you’ll surely want to see if your money is going to good use.
 When grades are lower than expected, don’t automatically assume your child skipped classes and neglected to study; average to sub-par grades during the first few semesters are often due to the difference between college classes and high school classes and it’s likely your child is still learning the proper study skills needed to succeed.
 If poor grades continue into sophomore year, however, your child may not be trying their hardest or is neglecting classwork in favor of outside distractions.
 This is when you need to discuss the possibility of your child using a tutor or visiting professors and teaching assistants during their office hours to review the material.
-Unless your child lives with you, you won’t be able to tell if they are taking the steps necessary to improve their grades so if their marks continue to spiral downward, it’s time to consider having them move home, transfer or take a semester off to regroup.
+Unless your child lives with you, you won’t be able to tell if they are taking the steps necessary to improve their grades so if their marks continue to spiral downward, it’s time to consider having them move home, transfer or take a semester off.
 They may not be thrilled with the prospect of leaving the life they’ve made for themselves on campus but it will be worth it if their grades and enthusiasm for school improve from doing so.

-Your child is technically an adult now but they’re a loooooooong way from knowing the answer to every question.
-As a parent, you too may not know what to do in every scenario but by remaining firm in your decisions, your child will learn by example and remember these lessons next time they find themselves in a pickle.
-Parents that are so obsessed with being a friend often neglect discipline altogether and their children end up poorly prepared to deal with what life throws at them as a result.
-Sure, your child may say they hate you for sticking to your guns but they’ll be eating those words in the not-so-distant future when they put your teachings to good use.
+Your child is technically an adult now but they’re a long way from knowing the answer to every question.
+As a parent, you too may not know what to do in every scenario but by remaining firm in your decisions, your child will learn by example and remember these lessons next time they find themselves in a difficult situation.
+Parents focused more on befriending their children than discipline allows their children to end up poorly prepared when dealing with the realities of life.
+Although your child may say they hate you for it, but they will appreciate it when they see your teachings to good use.